剑指CET-4:大学生英语能力基础超星尔雅学习通网课章节测试答案

 4(单选题) Question 25

-Balance television viewing with other contrasting activities.
+A.Balance television viewing with other contrasting activities.

-Praise girls who like to speak up frequently.
+B.Praise girls who like to speak up frequently.

-c Encourage girls to solve problems
+C. Encourage girls to solve problems

 on their own.

-Watch some educational TV programs.
+D.Watch some educational TV programs.

 我的答案: A